 - Supply and Demand Shifts, Elasticity, Types of Goods

-- Diminishing Returns, Allocation of Scare Goods, Specialization
+- Diminishing Returns, Allocation of Scarce Goods, Specialization

 - Trade in Competitive Markets, Transaction Costs